Glossary

 Apprentice

-A pre-initiation relationship to the bench; not a class of person.
+A relationship to the bench before initiation; not a class of person.

-Anyone present at a Circuit and not yet a Practitioner is an apprentice.
-The status is conferred and ended by relationship to the workbench, not by ceremony or accreditation.
+Anyone present at a Circuit who is not yet a Practitioner is an apprentice.
+The status is given and ended by relationship to the workbench, not by ceremony or accreditation.
 Apprenticeship ends when the Rite of the Open Circuit is performed and the Naming is spoken.

 See: Rite §VIII (The Naming).
 See also: Candidate, Circuit, Practitioner.